yoep/popcorn-fx/README.md

     -p "<PATH TO JAVAFX SDK>\lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.web,javafx.swing

+You need to add `javafx.swing` in the modules list if you want to use ScenicView for inspecting the JavaFX UI.
+If you don't do this, the application will crash when trying to attach to the Java process that is running JavaFX.

 ### White box glitch

 Add the following VM option if you're experiencing white boxes in the UI.